 Q. Surely the future is battery electric vehicles?

-Battery electric cars are amazing methods of reducing CO2 emissions, providing they are charged from renewable energy sources.
-However batterys have significant drawbacks that become apparent once you try to use them as an energy source to fly.
-Low specific energy.
+A. Battery electric cars are amazing methods of reducing CO2 emissions, providing they are charged from renewable energy sources.
+However batteries have significant drawbacks that become apparent once you try to use them as an energy source to fly.
+One of these is low specific energy.

 The combination of an IC engine and liquid fuel can deliver x 15 the energy amount to the rotors per kg than batteries.